Fake nude photography

 Fake nude photography is the creation of nude photographs designed to appear as genuine nudes of an individual.
 The motivations for the creation of these modified photographs include curiosity, sexual gratification, the stigmatization or embarrassment of the subject, and commercial gain, such as through the sale of the photographs via pornographic websites.
-Fakes can be created using image editing software or through machine learning.
-Fake images created using the latter method are called deepfakes.
+Fakes can be created using image editing software or through generative artificial intelligence.
+Fake images created using the latter method are called deepfakes, including deepfake pornography.

 History

 Magazines such as Celebrity Skin published non-fake paparazzi shots and illicitly obtained nude photos, showing there was a market for such images.
 Subsequently, some websites hosted fake nude or pornographic photos of celebrities, which are sometimes referred to as celebrity fakes.
 In the 1990s and 2000s, fake nude images of celebrities proliferated on Usenet and on websites, leading to campaigns to take legal action against the creators of the images and websites dedicated to determining the veracity of nude photos.
-"Deepfakes", which use artificial neural networks to superimpose one person's face into an image or video of someone else, were popularized in the late 2010s, leading to concerns about the technology's use in fake news and revenge porn.

-Fake nude photography is sometimes confused with Deepfake pornography, but the two are distinct.
-Fake nude photography typically starts with human-made non-sexual images, and merely makes it appear that the people in them are nude (but not having sex).
-Deepfake pornography typically starts with human-made sexual (pornographic) images or videos, and alters the actors' facial features to make the participants in the sexual act look like someone else.
+Deepfakes, which use artificial neural networks to superimpose one person's face into an image or video of someone else, were popularized in the late 2010s, leading to concerns about the technology's use in fake news and revenge porn.
+In the 2020s, individuals and companies have applied more advanced generative artificial intelligence technologies to enable creation of deepfake pornography from photos of clothed women and girls.

 DeepNude

 In June 2019, a downloadable Windows and Linux application called DeepNude was released which used a Generative Adversarial Network to remove clothing from images of women.
 The images it produced were typically not pornographic, merely nude.
 Because there were more images of nude women than men available to its creator, the images it produced were all female, even when the original was male.
 The app had both a paid and unpaid version.
 A few days later, on June 27, the creators removed the application and refunded consumers, although various copies of the app, both free and for charge, continue to exist.
 On GitHub, the open-source version of this program called "open-deepnude" was deleted.
-The open-source version had the advantage of allowing it to be trained on a larger dataset of nude images to increase the resulting nude image's accuracy level.
+The open-source version had the advantage of allowing it to be trained on a larger dataset of nude images to increase the resulting nude image's accuracy.
 A successor free software application, Dreamtime, was later released, and some copies of it remain available, though some have been suppressed.